oksusoo1/fireflutter/README.md

 # Point

+## Point settings

+- There are 4 point event.
+- Each point event criteria is set to `randomPoint` in `lib.js`
+- On each event, the cloud funtion will randomly generate point between `min` and `max`. `min` is the minimum point and `max` is the maximum point.
+- Some event has `within` property. `within` property has seconds that if the action happens again within that seconds, there will be no point event.

 ## Logic

 - A point event document will be created under `/point/<uid>` with properties of `timestamp`, and `point` when user action happens.